esojlm5/tic-tac-toe/README.md

 ![create game](https://github.com/esojlm5/tic-tac-toe/blob/main/screens/create-game.png)
 ## Logic to get a Winner

-We have a function where validated the winner with possibles positions in tictactoe squares(utils/winnerValidator.ts) if we found a winner return a object 'validate' with two keys positions(positions winners) and markType(can be 'X' or 'O') if not or is a draw return the object 'validate' empty
+We have a function where validated the winner with possibles positions in tictactoe squares(utils/winnerValidator.ts) if we found a winner return a object 'winner' with two keys positions(positions winners) and markType(can be 'X' or 'O') if not or is a draw return the object 'winner' empty

 ![winner game](https://github.com/esojlm5/tic-tac-toe/blob/main/screens/winner-game.png)